-Win This Ultimate Corvette Prize Package With Extra Bonus Entries!
+Hurry!
+This Is Your Last Chance To Win Two Corvettes Plus $45,000

 Gallery: Corvette Dream Giveaway Prize Package

-Check out the full features list for each Corvette below, and don't forget the grand prize also includes an extra $45,000 in cash to help you pay for taxes on these premium prizes.
+Check out the full list of features for each Corvette below, and don't forget the grand prize also includes an extra $45,000 in cash to help pay for taxes on these premium prizes.

 Your first step is as easy as donating to a worthy cause.
-Click here, make a donation, and you're automatically entered to win.
-As an exclusive for Motor1.com readers, Dream Giveaway will even give you 50% more tickets if you donate $25 or more.
+Make a donation and you're automatically entered to win.
+As an exclusive for Motor1.com readers, Dream Giveaway will even give you double bonus entries if you donate $25 or more.
 That means a $50 donation will get you 60 tickets total instead of just 40.

 2020 Corvette Stingray